adobe-type-tools/afdko/docs/AFDKO-Overview.md

 This allows you to cut and paste the entire binary block of a font table from one font to another.
 You do this by first using it on a source font with the `-x` option to copy a table from the source font to a separate file, and then using it with the `-a` option to add that table to a target font.
 It can also be used to simply delete a table, and to fix the font table checksums.

-### `stemhist`/`psstemhist`
+### `psstemhist`

-This program provides reports which help in selecting the global hint data and alignment zones for Type 1 hinting.
+This program is actually the same tool as `psautohint` but with a different face.
+It provides reports which help in selecting the global hint data and alignment zones for Type 1 hinting.
 You should look at the reports from this tool in order to select the most common stem widths, and then use a program such as FontLab or RoboFont to set the values in the font.
 This should be done before hinting the font.
 Works with Type 1 and OpenType/CFF fonts only.

 ### `ttfcomponentizer`